mco-gh/mco.dev/content/post/data/wiki.md

   WORK_TO_DO=1
 done <diffs.txt

-# If we found any missing or updsatrd files, update our collection.
+# If we found any missing or changed files, update our collection.
 if [ "$WORK_TO_DO" = "1" ]
 then
   ./update.sh $YYYY $MM $DD